dimachine/TamariAnti/README.md

 We start with n=0 (i.e., with the set partition of zero elements), but in OEIS the respective offset is 1, i.e. there the sequences start with n=1.
-Note also that the n-th order of the Tamari means that it is built over brackeing structures on n+1 elements.
+Note also that the n-th order of the Tamari lattice means that it is built over brackeing structures on n+1 elements.

 ## References